What is Envoy Proxy?

 How should I choose between Gloo Mesh Gateway and Gloo Edge?

 If you are looking for an API gateway and Kubernetes ingress management without having already invested in Istio, Gloo Edge is a great choice.
-If you would like to build and manage service meshes with Istio, Gloo Mesh is the place to start.
+If you would like to build and manage service meshes with Istio, exploring Gloo Mesh and Gloo Mesh Gateway is the place to start.

 What is Istio?